mikemerin/mikemerin.github.io/public/assets/posts/2021-01-11-ECMA-Partition.md

 arr.partition(function(x) { return x % 2 === this.odd }, myObject); // [[1, 3, 5], [2, 4]];
 ```

-<details><summary>Now this obviously wasn't the cleanest code, so on my second runthrough I did the following</summary>
+Now this obviously wasn't the cleanest code, so on my second runthrough I did the following

 ```js
 if (!Array.prototype.partition){